lauvshree/ASLADigitechLearningMaterial/Git.md

 `git tag -l Version_1.0`

+This is a [link](https://www.atlassian.com/git/tutorials/atlassian-git-cheatsheet) to an amazing cheat sheet for all your Git needs.

 Challenge:
 1. In a team or 2 or 3 create one git repository which will be the master.
 2. Create an empty file in the master to start with.